jrshittu/taipy_one/web_app_without_htmlcssjs.md

 **Step 1: Import the required libraries**

-* The `Faker` library is used to generate random personal details, such as names, phone numbers, and addresses.
+* Import the `Faker` library to generate fake data.
-* The `taipy.gui` library is used to build the web application using Taipy's GUI framework.
-The `Gui` class is used to create the GUI, and the `notify` function is used to display notifications to the user.
+* Import the `Gui` and `notify` classes from `taipy.gui` to create the GUI and display notifications.
 ```python
 from faker import Faker
 from taipy.gui import Gui, notify
 ```
 **Step 2: Initialize global variables**

-* Three global variables are initialized: `name`, `phone`, and `address`.
-These variables will be used to store the generated personal details.
+* Initialize three global variables `name`, `phone`, and `address` as empty strings.
+These variables will store the generated fake data.
 ```python
 name = ""
 phone = ""